OmarMiniesy/Notes/Offensive Security/Windows Security/Golden Ticket.md

 This attack exploits the fact that:
 1. The Kerberos `krbtgt` service account has the same password across all Domain Controllers.
 2. This password is used to sign all the Kerberos tickets produced by the Key Distribution Center.
+3. This password's hash is the most trusted object in the entire Domain because it is how objects guarantee that the environment's Domain issued Kerberos tickets.

 #### Impact